ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

 const redirect = "/the-pets-of-rimdev"
 ```

-Now that we have our redirect defined we need to get that info to the `Head.astro` component.
+Now that we have our redirect defined, we need to get that info to the `Head.astro` component.
 We pass the parameters to the layout component we are using.
 In this case, it's our `MainLayout.astro`.

 ```html
 <MainLayout title={title} image={image} redirect={redirect}>